Valerie Korinek: Early life and education

-Korinek was born on December 11, 1965.
-Korinek earned her Bachelor of Arts degree from the University of Toronto Mississauga and her Master's degree and PhD from the University of Toronto.
+Korinek was born on December 11, 1965, and grew up in Toronto.
+Korinek first attended McMaster University for Physical Education, but transferred to the University of Toronto during the first year.
+Korinek went on to earn a Bachelor of Arts degree in English and History from the University of Toronto Mississauga.
+Korinek spent two years working at a Niagara museum and enrolled in a Master of Arts program at Queen's University; however, Korinek ultimately dropped out to return to the University of Toronto, and went on to complete a PhD in Canadian cultural and gender history there in 1996.

 Career

 Upon completing her PhD, Korinek joined the faculty at the University of Saskatchewan in 1996.
-She received a post-it-note from her colleague Gary Hanson which read "You should contact these people.
+Korinek has stated that she expected to work there for two years and then to move back to Ontario, but she ultimately decided to stay at what she considered "a marvelous History Department."
+When Korinek first arrived at Saskatchewan, she received a post-it-note from her colleague Gary Hanson, which read, "You should contact these people.
 You'd find them interesting."
-As she was becoming acclimated with her new position, she did not contact the people on the note until 1997.
-Once she contacted former librarian Neil Richards, she began reading his collection of LGBTQ archives and became interested in sharing the work.
-As she began working with Richards, Korinek published her first book titled Roughing it in the Suburbs: Reading Chatelaine Magazine in the Fifties and Sixties through the University of Toronto Press.
+As she was becoming acclimated with her new position, she did not contact the people on the note until the following year.
+Once she contacted one of the people from the note, former librarian Neil Richards, she began reading his collection of LGBTQ archives and became interested in sharing the work.
+As she began working with Richards on this new project, Korinek published her first book, based on her doctoral dissertation and titled Roughing it in the Suburbs: Reading Chatelaine Magazine in the Fifties and Sixties through the University of Toronto Press.